 The Office of Student Affairs and Career Counseling (OSACC) serves as one of a number of support services to maximize a student's academic performance.
 The deans of the OSACC provide individual academic counseling, study skill support, and individualized education plans.
 Among its services for incoming students, is an orientation program that includes individual learning styles, study strategies, time management and stress management.

-The OSACC works closely with the faculty and staff of Jefferson Medical College to ensure that students are provided with the comprehensive academic support needed to meet their goals.
+The OSACC works closely with the faculty and staff of Sidney Kimmel Medical College to ensure that students are provided with the comprehensive academic support needed to meet their goals.
 Regularly scheduled meetings with the course coordinators and clerkship directors occur to ensure a collaborative effort to assess student progress.

 Jefferson students have easy access to a dedicated learning specialist who is available to provide students with comprehensive learning and test-taking assessments.
 Students looking to optimize their academic performance can receive an assessment of study habits, learning styles, and test-taking abilities and receives individualized advice to improve their study efficiency and test-taking ability.